sbstjn/jwkserve/README.md

 {"token":"eyJ0eXAiOiJKV1QiLCJhbGciOiJSUz …"}
 ```

-In general, `jwkserve` is a token vending machine and blindly signs any payload as a valid JWT access token.
-This speeds up the process of writing integration tests in easy and __especially__ complex scenarios with different custom claims.
+`jwkserve` is a token vending machine that signs any payload as a valid JWT access token.
+This speeds up writing integration tests, especially in complex scenarios with different custom claims.

 To enable the needed JWKS flow, `jwkserve` is serving two endpoints: